Dominik-Sabo/MTTPP_Projekt/README.md

 ![surefire plugin](images/surefire.png)

 Now everything is set up.
 Write your tests in the java class and you can generate reports based on them.

+## Installing and using Katalon

+You don't require Katalon, but it is quite helpful for writing tests in the Selenium suite.
+You can install it [here](https://chrome.google.com/webstore/detail/katalon-recorder-selenium/ljdobmomdgdljniojadhoplhkpialdid).
+When you run it, you can record your actions on a webpage, and generate code for automatic tests for many programming environments.
+Recording with Katalon is very helpful, but most of the time, tests will require tweaking to run correctly.

 ## Using the WebDriver Manager